 On any given winter day, the hills in Sugar House Park are dotted with colored parkas and equally bright sleds.
 Alongside the call of winter birds, you’ll hear the delighted squeals of children descending the open hill.
 Sugar House Park boasts 110 acres within the Sugar House neighborhood of Salt Lake City.
 A family favorite, there are two main sledding hills.
 Reach one from 1700 East and the other from 1300 East.
 The park is open from 7 a.m. to 9 p.m. in the winter and there is no charge for entry.

 Flat Iron Mesa Park

 After a snowfall, Flat Iron Mesa becomes one of the most popular places in the city.
 Named for the large flat area on the top of a big hill, it becomes the perfect sledding locale after a winter storm.
 Steep enough to get a good run, it boasts a long runway at the bottom for slowing down safely.
 Flat Iron Mesa Park sports a great view of the mountains, and at 31.8 acres it is the largest developed park in the Sandy.
 Park hours are 7 a.m. to10 p.m.
 No entrance fee.

 Rock Canyon Park

 Rock Canyon Park sits at the base of the Wasatch Range in Provo.
-Steep hills and lots of space attract winter thrill seekers from all over Utah County as soon as the snow dumps.
+Although this spot is about 50 minutes south of Salt Lake City, steep hills and lots of space attract winter thrill seekers from all over Utah County as soon as the snow dumps.
 The bowl shaped space provides different levels of steepness with a long runout at the bottom for slowing down.
 Families with small children enjoy the mellow sides of the bowl.
 There is no entrance fee, but bring your own tube and thermos of hot cocoa.